philip-rk/bachelor-thesis-numerics/README.md

 The class then adds up the terms to form the complete Hamiltonian and calculates the ground state, which can be accessed using self.gs for the ground state as well as self.energy and self.degen for the ground state energy and the degeneracy respectively.

+Using the ground state, one can then calculate the expectation values of various observables and create corresponding plots.
+The plots generated for my thesis are left in the code to serve as examples.